 Her blood tests showed hemoglobin to be 9.5 g/dl, TLC: 8000/mm3, platelet count: 1,26,000/mm3, total bilirubin:0.5, direct bilirubin:0.1, ALT: 10, AST:27, ALP:123, Urea nitrogen: 12, creatinine: 0.5, ESR:11 mm/hr.
-On USG W/A, anechoic cystic mass lesion of size 72*84*103 mm approximately seen in right kidney extending up to the right lobe of liver with well-defined margins.
-The Computed Tomography Scan of whole abdomen revealed large well-defined, non-enhancing cystic lesion having thin imperceptible walls with peripheral calcific foci arising from upper pole of right kidney (Benign, BOSNIAK 2).
+On USG W/A, anechoic cystic mass lesion of size 72*84*103 mm approximately seen in the right kidney extending up to the right lobe of liver with well-defined margins.
+The Computed Tomography Scan of whole abdomen revealed large well-defined, non-enhancing cystic lesion having thin imperceptible walls with peripheral calcific foci arising from the upper pole of the right kidney (Benign, BOSNIAK 2).
 Therefore, a suspicion for hydatid cyst arose.
 Echinococcus granulosusserology alsocame out to be positive.
 As a pre-operative medication, Albendazole 400mg twice daily was initiated for 1 month.

-Based on above investigations, laparoscopic excision of the cyst was performed following which the clear serous fluid from the cyst was aspirated and sent for cytological examination.
+Based on the above investigations, laparoscopic excision of the cyst was performed following which the clear serous fluid from the cyst was aspirated and sent for cytological examination.
 Consequently,scolicidal agent, 3% normal saline was injected into the cyst, re-aspirated and the cyst was removed.
-Grossly, cremish white, fragmented, membranous soft tissue was received.
-Histopathological slides revealed eosinophilic, lamellated membrane surrounded by mixed inflammatory infiltrate; diagnostic of hydatid cyst.
+Grossly, creamy white, fragmented, membranous soft tissue was received.
+Histopathological slides revealed eosinophilic, lamellated membrane surrounded by mixed inflammatory infiltrate; diagnostic of a hydatid cyst.

-Post-operatively, patient was advised tablet Albendazole 400mg twice daily and was called for follow-up after 3 months.
+Post-operatively, the patient was advised to take tablet Albendazole 400mg twice daily and was called for follow-up after 3 months.
 After extensive clinico-radiological surveillance for 6 months, we found no recurrence of the infection.

-Figure 1: The Computed Tomography Scan of whole abdomen showing large well-defined, non-enhancing cystic lesion having thin imperceptible walls with peripheral calcific foci arising from upper pole of right kidney (Benign lesion, BOSNIAK II).
+Figure 1: The Computed Tomography Scan of the whole abdomen showing a large well-defined, non-enhancing cystic lesion having thin imperceptible walls with peripheral calcific foci arising from the upper pole of the right kidney (Benign lesion, BOSNIAK II).

 Figure 2: Intraoperative image showing a large renal cyst

-Figure 3: Gross specimen showing white cystic lesion with clear fluid inside, with cyst wall thickness - 0.8 cm
+Figure 3: Gross specimen showing a white cystic lesion with clear fluid inside, with cyst wall thickness of 0.8 cm

 Figure 4: Hematoxylin and Eosin-stained sections viewed at 40X showing eosinophilic lamellated membranes of Eccinococcus.